uynitsuj/team3128.github.io/students/index.md

 ### Appointed Positions

 Our leadership team and mentors create appointed positions when needed.
 Appointed officers are in charge of specific parts of the team that leadership has deemed necessary.
-Some appointed officers include: Head of Marketing, Head of Mechanics, Head of Controls, and Head of Strategy.
-These positions are created and terminated at will.
+Some appointed officers include: Head of Build, Head of Controls, Head of Business, and Head of Submissions.
+These positions are created to fit the various needs of the team, and may or may not remain from year to year.

 **Head of Build:**